andrejapal/playwright-e2e-tests/README.md

 # Homework for QA Candidate

-## Task #1: write a functional E2E automation test
+## Write a functional E2E automation test

 1. Clone this repository*
 2. Run `yarn` to install dependencies